Defining Rural Population

 For more information on RUCAs, see:

 The HRSA website has a Rural Health Grants Eligibility Analyzer where you can search for eligible counties, or eligible census tracts inside Metro counties.
-You can also download a complete list of eligible areas from that page.
+You can also download complete lists of rural areas by County, Census Tract and ZIP code on the FORHP Data Files page.